 Flight Sergeant Harris died on 15th May 1943 aged 22 years old.
 At the time, he served with RAF No. 5 (Coastal) Operational Training Unit.
 He was the Navigator on board Bristol Beaufort EL131.
 After taking off from RAF Long Kesh, Co.
-Antrim, the plane came down at 0920hrs around 1 mile north of Shields’ Corner, Castledawson, Co.
+Down, the plane came down at 0920hrs around 1 mile north of Shields’ Corner, Castledawson, Co.
 Londonderry killing all 5 of the crew.

 Remembering the crew of Beaufort EL131